mc2-project/mc2/README.md

 1. Start the desired compute service within the container (Secure XGBoost or Opaque SQL).
 In a production environment, these compute services would be started in the cloud.
 Starting a compute service will start a listener that listens on port 50052.

-    * To start Secure XGBoost, navigate to `/root/secure-xgboost/demo/python/remote-control/server` and start the (simulated) enclave, then navigate to `/root/secure-xgboost/demo/python/remote-control/orchestrator` and start the orchestrator.

     ```sh
-    cd /root/secure-xgboost/demo/python/remote-control/server/
-    python3 enclave_serve.py

-    cd ../orchestrator
-    python3 start_orchestrator.py
+    # Start the Secure XGBoost service
+    mc2 launch --xgb

+    # Start the Opaque SQL service
+    mc2 launch --sql
     ```

-    * To start Opaque SQL, navigate to `/root/opaque/` and start everything at once.
+    The Secure XGBoost service will take a few seconds to start, while the Opaque SQL service will take anywhere between 20-30 seconds to start.
+You can check whether the service is ready:

     ```sh
-    cd /root/opaque/
-    build/sbt run
+    mc2 check
     ```

-1. Once you've started the compute service, encrypt and transfer the encrypted data.
+1. Next, encrypt and transfer the encrypted data.
 Data to be encrypted/transferred is in `mc2.yaml` (this is pre-populated with the sample data).
 In this quickstart, the "transfer" is just a `scp` to another directory in the same container.
 In practice, the transfer is an upload to a remote machine in the cloud.
 The destination path for the data can also be specified in the configuration YAML under `cloud/data_dir`.
 In the `demo` directory, run the following command depending on which compute service you've started.

     ```sh
+    cd mc2/demo

     # Specify the --xgb flag if running Secure XGBoost
     mc2 upload --xgb